bc-whisnant/bc-whisnant/README.md

 - Hi, I’m @bc-whisnant
-- Professionally, I specialize in frontend development with a focus on vue and js in general.
+- Professionally, I specialize in frontend dev.
-- In my spare time I am interested in learning more about ios and backend development (golang and node).
+- I'm good at solving difficult problems and taking on intimidating challenges.
+Literally...that's my whole job.

 <!---
 bc-whisnant/bc-whisnant is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.